How to organize an effective sales tour Methods & tools

 You can't improvise the organization of a delivery or customer visit tour, or risk wasting an enormous amount of time.

-Definition of a sales tour plan
+Defining the sales tour plan

 A sales tour plan is the document, in the form of a map or calendar, used to plan all the sales visits to be carried out over a day, a week or a month.